brainrake/lifty/post.md

 * decide which floor to go to next, as a group, when more than one person is in the lift
 * remember which direction the lift came from, and if there are other users in it; only enter if it is going in the right direction

+The only smart thing the controller does is choose the nearest empty lift to service calls.

 ## Simulation

 Before improving our controller, let's simulate a a building with passengers queueing up to use the lifts.

 ```
-type Building

-type Simulation
 ```

 Unfortunately, we need to simulate the complex user behavior described above.
+We'll make it a bit easier and implement group behaviors in one function.

-We'll cut some corners and implement the whole getting in and out of the cabin and selecting the next stop in one function that works at the intersection of a floor (representing a queue of passengers) and a lift ().
+Getting in and out of the cabin whole getting in and out of the cabin and selecting the next stop in one function that takes a floor (representing a queue of passengers) and a lift.
 It is called when the `Arrive` event happens and results in either the next Go command for that lift, or a Standby event.

 ..............code...............

-In addition, passengers will react to `Standby` events and call a lift.
-If there are passengers on multiple floors, each command is sent, here implicitly ordered starting with the lowest floor number.
+In addition, waiting passengers will react to `Standby` events and call a lift.
+If there are passengers on multiple floors, every command is sent, here implicitly ordered starting with the lowest floor number.

 ................code..............